 Description of the Procedure TOP

-There are different ways the doctor can remove the mass from your breast:
+There are a few ways the doctor can remove the mass:

 Open Breast Biopsy